 Forrester will publish anything that SAP pays them to publish.
 We cover why we are a far better source on SAP than Gartner or Forrester in the article Why is Brightwork Better than Gartner or Forrester?

 Brightwork Research & Analysis is currently composed of Shaun Snapp and Ahmed Azmi, although we occasionally use subcontractors on projects.
-But we are certainly tiny.
+But we are undoubtedly tiny.
 But one cannot measure accuracy by size.
-If one could then InfoSys or WiPro would be highly credible providers of information on SAP.
+If one could, then InfoSys or WiPro would be highly credible providers of information on SAP.
 Does anyone think that is true?

-In fact, the lack of intellectual property development at the major consulting firms is staggering given that some of these firms employ hundreds of thousands of people.
-None of these firms could produce any research, because any research they did produce would be instantly gerrymandered by a senior partner to maximize some sales goal.
+The lack of intellectual property development at the major consulting firms is staggering, given that some of these firms employ hundreds of thousands of people.
+None of these firms could produce any research, because any research they did provide would be instantly gerrymandered by a senior partner to maximize some sales goal.